PTB-SR/ocdb/docs/roadmap.rst

 For version 0.1.rc-1
 ====================

-* Check other documentation for consistency.

-* Describe how to add data to the package.
+* Implement reporting?

 * Examples section, including Jupyter notebooks?

-* Implement reporting?

-* Design data structures and user interface

-  * For starters, only ``ocdb`` user interface, not yet integrated into ``periodictable``.
-  * User interface is described in the :doc:`Use cases <usecases>` section.

-* Decide upon a data file format for the actual data

-  * For starters, probably simply the text files from the OCDB, accompanied by YAML files with the relevant metadata and a BibTeX file with the references.

 For version 0.1
 ===============

+* Dataset with multiple versions -- at least Ru and Ta

 * DOI via Zenodo

 * Initial Python package on GitHub and PyPI

+* Unit conversion?

+* Plotting with range and different *x* axis unit?

 For later versions